0SINTr/SShiD/README.md

 - **No Single Point of Failure:** Communication cannot be filtered by a firewall or IDS system.
 - **Standard Compliance:** Uses Wi-Fi standards, enhancing compatibility with various devices.
 - **Encryption Security:** Ensures messages remain confidential and tamper-proof.

+- **Reliability of using beacon frames for the communication flow.**
+  - For the sake of blending our covert traffic into the overall traffic, keep in mind that **communication via SShiD will not always be 100% reliable**.
+Since we're using broadcast messages over Wi-Fi, there's always a chance that packets can be lost due to network congestion, wireless interference, or other factors.
+Message retries are planned for **future versions**.

 ## 🛠️ **Architecture**